“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “I hope not.
 This is a pretty sadistic and cruel way to hide whatever is in there.
 The other people didn’t get any say on the matter, it seems like...”
 Varhi grunted.
 “Either way, I would bet the person who wrote that was probably the foreman or something.
 A foreman would have the key to the gates, which means…”

 “We have to go into the mines...”
-The other three said in unison.
+The other three said in dejected unison.

-Cyial without hesitation, as if he had been prepared anyway, swung his hand holding the crystal in one brisk movement against Varhi’s bruise before the other boy could even finish speaking.
+Cyial without hesitation, as if he had been prepared anyway, swung his hand holding the crystal in one brisk movement against Varhi’s bruise in a slapping motion before the other boy could even finish speaking.
 The crystal shattered into dust as it did so against the wound.

-Varhi yelped in almost a squeal in reaction.
+Varhi yelped and almost a squeal in reaction.
 “Ouch!
-What the fuck did you do—oh that feels better actually...”
+What the fuck did you do that for—oh that feels better actually.”

-“Wow… no wonder why they cost a damn fortune.”
+“Wow…!
+No wonder why they cost a fortune.
+That is some serious first-aid.”
 Nayleen whispered in amazement watching the immense amount of ethereal that Cyial quite literally just slapped into Varhis body working its own magic.
 The swelling was quickly receding away, the bruise becoming smaller over time, though gradually, the efforts began to slow down more and more.

 “Aw man, it didn’t even heal all the way.”
 Varhi pouted after the effects seemed to have stopped completely.